DavidLeoni/divercli/docs/README.md

 ### Empty databases

 If instead of Wordnet you want to start with an empty database, you can create an empty database for example in directory `myprj` by issuing `divercli --prj myprj init`.
-Note however that the system will always preload in the db the `DivUpper` lexical resource:
+Note that the system will always preload in the db the lexical resource `DivUpper`:

 $eval{empty.init}